JoaoRodrigues/interfacea/README.rst

 .. start-description

+*UNDER DEVELOPMENT.
+DO NOT USE.
+CHECK MASTER BRANCH FOR WORKING VERSION*

 interfacea is a Python library to analyze protein interfaces.
 You can use it to find hydrogen bonds and other chemical interactions in your 3D models, as well as perform (simple) *in silico* mutagenesis.